Solirs/gettit/README.md

 See you on another project!
 And if you use reddit consider trying out [Lemmy](https://join-lemmy.org/) (who knows i may write a similar tool for it one day).

 P.S:
 It may be possible to rewrite this in a way that makes use of webscraping, i will almost no longer use reddit after all this so i sadly wont be the one writing it.
+This repo will be archived if it becomes clear reddit will never come back on this decision (it might already be)

 Download videos from reddit from the command line.